 Kim Brady, Treasurer

 Kim joined the board of directors in 2022.
 A happily retired accountant, Kim is interested in exploring the history of Georgina and the residents who were instrumental in forming the community.
+She enjoys gardening and has brought her interest to some of the gardens at the village museum.

 Stella Trainor, Director